axel-paillaud/inventorio/README.md

 ![date-filter-demo](https://github.com/axel-paillaud/vancraft/assets/85078268/bf3c6bc2-098e-4854-a7e6-3808cf3875ea)

+A native JavaScript class `UpdateDate` was created for this filter.
+A class is, for me, relevant here because we need to encapsulate the year, month, day data, with different methods that will act on this data

 ### Toggle table

 We can activate and disable a table.
 This will result in hiding or showing the corresponding table.
 The value `is_active` is then saved asynchronously in the SQL database.